 With retail outlets, warehouses, distribution centres and manufacturing sites, the trend for rooftop solar is a continued opportunity for the Retail and Consumer sector given the advantages of generating on-site renewable energy via rooftop solar amid consumer attitudes valuing sustainability.

 Retail and Consumer sector businesses can use their considerable presence as property owners but also as tenants in the commercial property market to tap into the benefits brought by on-site solar of reduced energy costs, decreased reliance on fluctuating grid prices and cushioning from potential energy shortages.
-Tenants have an opportunity to lead discussions with their landlords to push forward their sustainability strategies in this favourable environment for solar installations in 2024.
+Tenants have an opportunity to lead discussions with their landlords to push forward their sustainability strategies in this favourable environment for solar installations in 2024/25.

 As the importance of sustainability to consumers has risen in recent years and businesses focus on improving their environmental impact, a note of caution in promoting green credentials and net zero transition progress.

-The general requirement is that the basis of environmental claims must be clear and that any unqualified claims omitting significant information could be found to be misleading for consumers.
-Absolute claims made must be backed up with a high degree of substantiation.
-The rules state that “comparative claims such as “greener” or “friendlier” can be justified, if the advertised product provides a total environmental benefit over that of the marketer’s previous product or competitor products and the basis of the comparison is clear.”
+The Advertising Standards Authority (ASA) has increasingly singled out environmental claims as breaching advertising rules.
+It is expected this scrutiny will continue as part of ASA’s aim to ensure environmental claims are clear and do not omit significant information that could mislead consumers.
+Absolute claims made must be backed up with a high degree of substantiation, while the rules state that “comparative claims such as “greener” or “friendlier” can be justified, if the advertised product provides a total environmental benefit over that of the marketer’s previous product or competitor products and the basis of the comparison is clear.”

 This fits with the wider context of cracking down on greenwashing outside of the UK.
 Building on the recent EU ban on greenwashing, the EU Parliament’s Internal Market and Environment committees are progressing with the Green Claims Directive.
 This Directive rules how firms can validate their environmental marketing claims and includes a verification system and penalties.
 It is expected that the Directive will continue through the European Parliament this year and indicates that closer scrutiny of green claims is here to stay.

-COP28 saw key direction setting on Net Zero for the road transport network of interest to the Retail and Consumer Sector particularly regarding supply and distribution.
+COP28 saw key direction setting on Net Zero for the road transport network of interest to the Retail and Consumer Sector, particularly regarding supply and distribution.
 The ‘Global Zero Emission Vehicle Transition Roadmap’ was launched as the first of an annual publication by the Zero Emission Vehicles Transition Council (ZEVTC).
 The Roadmap aims to assist governments and international partners to bring about growth and target catalytic change across the road transport sector.

 In support of this the UK government launched at the COP28 Transport Day a £70 million pilot scheme to improve rapid electric vehicle (EV) charge points at up to 10 trial sites in England.

-The UNEZA was launched by 31 partners including 25 global utilities and power companies with the pledge to advance electrification and renewables-ready grids, and increase the deployment of clean energy.
+The UNEZA was launched by 31 partners including 25 global utilities and power companies with the pledge to advance electrification and renewables-ready grids and increase the deployment of clean energy.

 UK organisations such as EDF, the National Grid, Octopus Energy joined the collaboration which aims to overcome obstacles to the net zero pathway set out by the International Renewable Energy Agency and cited in the 2030 Breakthroughs led by the UN Climate Change High-Level Champions.